BaymaxShao/BaymaxShao-CV/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm a master student of Academy for Engineering & Technology, Fudan Univeristy.
-Meanwhile, I'm also a member of <a href='https://miccai.fudan.edu.cn/'>Shanghai Key Laboratory of Medical Image Computing and Computer Assisted Intervention</a>.
+I'm a master student of <a href='https://faet.fudan.edu.cn/'>Academy for Engineering & Technology</a>, Fudan Univeristy.
 My research interests including <b>Robotics</b>, <b>3D Vision</b>, <b>Extended Reality</b>, and their application in Medicine.
-In detail, to achieve automatic, efficient and safe <i>robotic surgery</i>, I research on the technologies of perception and planning for surgical robots including pose estimation, imitation learning and path planning.
-Moreover, I'm also interested in <i>medical metaverse</i>, which has been a frontier topic in the field of healthcare.
-For this reason, I did some researches on 3D vision and Extended Reality to reconstruct and display 3D virtual avatars. <u>I'm looking for a PhD position of computer science, biological engineering or automation technology.</u>
+In detail, to achieve automatic, efficient and safe <b>robotic surgery</b>, I research on the technologies of perception and planning for surgical robots including pose estimation, imitation learning and path planning.
+Moreover, I'm also interested in <b>medical metaverse</b>, which has been a frontier topic in the field of healthcare.
+For this reason, I did some researches on 3D vision and Extended Reality to reconstruct and display 3D virtual objects (e.g. human model).
+<i>Now my future plan is to look for a PhD position of computer science, biological engineering or automation technology.</i>
 {style="text-align: justify;"}